Nancy Kwan: Early life

-Kwan attended the Catholic Maryknoll Convent School until she was 13 years old, after which she travelled to Kingsmoor School in Glossop, England a boarding school that her brother Ka-keung was then attending.
+Kwan attended the Catholic Maryknoll Convent School until she was 13 years old, after which she travelled to Kingsmoor School in Glossop, England a private boarding school that had offered places to refugees in 1938 and 1939, either at no cost or at a reduced rate, that her brother Ka-keung was then attending.
 Her brother studied to become an architect and she studied to become a dancer.

 Kwan's introduction to tai chi sparked a desire to learn ballet.
 When Kwan was 18, she pursued her dream of becoming a ballet dancer by attending the Royal Ballet School in London.
 She studied performing arts subjects such as stage make-up and danced every day for four hours.
 Her studies at the Royal Ballet School ran concurrently with her high-school studies.
-Because Kwan's high school had deep connections with nearby theatre companies, Kwan was able to perform small parts in several of their productions.
-Upon graduating from high school, she sojourned in France, Italy, and Switzerland on a luxury trip.
+Because Kwan's high school had deep connections with nearby theatre companies, Kwan was able to take small parts in several of their productions.
+Upon graduating from high school, she took a luxurious trip to France, Italy, and Switzerland.
 Afterwards, she travelled back to Hong Kong, where she started a ballet school.